jeffrafter/authkit/README.md

   * Third party accounts
   * Installer options (test framework, security bulletins, modules)

+If there is a feature you don't want to use, you just have to go and delete the generated code.
+It is your application to customize.

 ## Installation

 Add this line to your application's Gemfile: